-The two mooring buoys are privately owned and maintained and facilitate recreational boating.
+The one mooring buoy is privately owned and maintained and facilitates recreational boating.
 Recreational boating is a water-dependent use that is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land.
 (Pub.
 Resources Code, § 6503.5.)

-The buoys are located directly lakeward of the upland property and occupy a relatively small area of the lake.
+The buoy is located directly lakeward of the upland property and occupies a relatively small area of the lake.
 The proposed lease does not alienate the State's fee simple interest or permanently impair public rights.